 Scarlet Alliance recognise that Australia is a colony built upon Aboriginal land, we pay our respect to the elders and custodians of this land, current, past and future, and stand in solidarity with the struggles of Aboriginal and Torres Strait Islander people.
 We are a proud member of the Anwernekenhe National Aboriginal and Torres Strait Islander HIV/AIDS Alliance (ANA).

 This is a resource for law reform in Australia, a summary of the research, arguments and evidence, divided into nine topics.
 It also includes a basic outline of sex work preferred terminology, and different types of law reform.
+Each Chapter has a seperate brief sheet and recommendations.
 First published in 2000, this updated edition draws upon a national consultation process with sex workers as well as a comprehensive literature review.
 Available in PDF download, 3mb

 RED BOOK 2009

 This sex worker handbook, often referred to as the red book is Scarlet Alliances' key resource.
 The resource is a reference guide for sex workers to sexually transmissible infections.
 The resource covers: negotiation, safe sex tools, condom breakage, general sexual health information, sexually transmissible infections, testing, checking clients for STIs, working safely in fantasy bookings, and contact information for sex worker organisations.
 First published in 1998, and again in 2003, this is the 3rd imprint of the Red Book.